baggiogi/finsler-speech-morphing/README.md

 - files "speech_man.wav" and "speech_woman.wav" contain a sentence spoken by a male and female individual
 - files "synt_speech_man.wav" and "synt_speech_woman.wav" contain the resulting synthesized sentences obtain via Linear Predictive Coding
-- file "morphed_sentence_interp" contain some samples of the morphed synthesized speech signals (from female to male voice) obtained using Finsler geodesic path according to the method discussed in the above reference
+- file "morphed_sentence_interp.wav" contain some samples of the interpolated speech signal (from synthesized female to synthesized male voice) obtained using Finsler geodesic path according to the method discussed in the above reference
+- file "morphed_sentence_extrap_woman.wav" contain some samples of the extrapolated speech signal (from synthesized female voice) obtained using Finsler geodesic path according to the method discussed in the above reference